rkeatinggodfrey/Hyles_lineata_genome/Assembly/README.md

 kmc_tools transform 29mers histogram 21mer_reads.histo
 ```

-After generating the .histo file, it can be dragged into the GenomeScope GUI: http://qb.cshl.edu/genomescope/genomescope2.0/ to produce k-mer profile
+After generating the .histo file, it can be dragged into the [GenomeScope GUI](http://qb.cshl.edu/genomescope/genomescope2.0/) to produce k-mer profile